JamalMansuri/mysql-rref/README.md

 # MySQL RREF Function

-I was studying some linear algebra and decided I needed to bend MySQL to my will since I was also applying SQL at work.
+I was studying some linear algebra and decided I needed to bend MySQL to my will since I'm also applying SQL at work.
 This function lets you convert a matrix into reduced row-echelon form (i.e., Gaussian elimination)

 With a help of vibe coding (cursor, whisper flow and ChatGPT o3-mini-high), I did it.